erikbs/openssl-externalCMake/Mapping.md

 | (os/platform) | (automatically detected) | See following OS / Platform mapping |
 | `--cross-compile-prefix=` | `-DCMAKE_TOOLCHAIN_FILE=`<br />(A totally different design) | Typical CMake cross build method are used |

+Note: On Apple platform, `CMAKE_OSX_ARCHITECTURES` (when number of values is greater than 1) is incompatible with `OPENSSL_ASM=1` due to different build file set and flags.

 ## OS / Platform mapping

 | Host | Auto-detected platform name (as if passed to `Configure`) | Notes |